mrdijk/EnergyEfficient_FL/fabric/k8s/README.md

 # -v: Runs in verbose mode, showing more output (you can add more vs for even more detail, like -vv or -vvv)
 # --private-key=<path-to-private-key> is not necessary here as it will override the ssh_config used in ansible.cfg, which is not what we want
 # TODO: update documentation here
+# Use username ubuntu (-u), this is the same as the local ssh command used to log into the VM
-ansible-playbook -i inventory/dynamos-cluster/inventory.ini cluster.yml -b -v --private-key=~/.ssh/slice_key
+ansible-playbook -i inventory/dynamos-cluster/inventory.ini cluster.yml -b -v --private-key=~/.ssh/slice_key -u ubuntu
 # TODO: try with fabric bastion key and slice key
 # TODO: problem is that Ansible now does not use a bastion correctly yet, that is the difference when I connect with SSH from a command line and executing the above Ansible script.
 # TODO: add that in explanation.
-# TODO: now added the ssh_config, but it still does not see that bastion.
+# TODO:

 TODO: Update: now used ip address with local SSH and that also times out and does not work.
 So, now tried to mimic SSH command with IPv6 for ansible_host, such as: node1 ansible_host=2001:610:2d0:fabc:f816:3eff:fe65:a464 ip=10.30.6.111 etcd_member_name=etcd1